Contest of Champions #1-3

 Quality Rating: C

 The biggest conundrum is presented by the Defenders.
 Beginning in Defenders #106, the team is away in another dimension.
 Half of the team, including the Hulk, Sub-Mariner, and Dr. Strange (all of whom appear in this series), do not return until Defenders #115.
 But Nighthawk dies in issue #106, and the Devil-Slayer goes to jail some time after Defenders #110.
-Avengers annual #11 takes place soon after Defenders #109, and based on the membership of the Avengers in that annual, it takes place before Hawkeye and She-Hulk join the team in Avengers #221.
-But the Black Knight is also included in Contest of Champions, and he doesn't return from the past until Avengers #226.
-Furthermore, Captain America #268 takes place directly before Defenders #106, and Captain America #276 takes place before Fantastic Four #250, which must take place before Uncanny X-Men #167 (see individual entries for the reasons why).
+Captain America #268 takes place directly before Defenders #106, and Captain America #276 takes place before Fantastic Four #250, which must take place before Uncanny X-Men #167 (see individual entries for the reasons why).
 And the X-Men issue must take place before Contest of Champions.
-We'd like the whole run of Defenders #106-115 to take place before Contest of Champions, so that Nighthawk can be alive and Devil-Slayer not incarcerated, but due to the above chain of events, it's just not possible.
+We'd like the whole run of Defenders #106-115 to take place after Contest of Champions, so that Nighthawk can be alive and Devil-Slayer not incarcerated, but due to the above chain of events, it's just not possible.

 To solve this, the MCP assumes that the Defenders run actually takes place before Contest of Champions.
 It solves the Nighthawk problem by assuming that the Nighthawk that appears here is actually the Squadron Supreme version.
 There's no evidence that this would be the case; no other heroes from the Squadron Supreme universe were included, for example.
 But there really isn't a better solution, so i've taken the same approach here.
 Luckily, Nighthawk doesn't actually talk in these issues.